rajeevvpatil/cmpe281-spartans/Code/Akhil_Bhavirisetty/RecommedationAPI/README.md

-# Recommendation for Movies.
+# Recommendation for GameCart.

+This Recommendation API is used for enabling the recommendations functionality in the GameCart website.
-Currently this is the sample application taken as base.
+Currently the code base is created based on sample application taken as reference from internet.
-We are going to modify the code based on our project requirements to complete the Recommendation for our project.
+We will modify the code based on our project requirements.